stateofindiasbirds/soib_2023/README.md

 ### Plots (`02_graphs`)

 `02_graphs/00_methods/` contains figures related to the methods section, while all single-species trends graphs (both LTT and CAT) for all spatial levels are generated in `02_graphs/01_single/`.
 Trend graphs of multiple species with common groupings are located in `02_graphs/02_multispecies/`, whereas composite graphs showing trends averaged across entire groups are in `02_graphs/03_composite/`.
 Distribution range maps are in `02_graphs/10_rangemaps/`.
 Additional plots are located in appropriate folders.

-The actual plots (image files) themselves are not committed.
+*Note that the actual plots (image files) themselves are not committed, so these aforementioned subfolders are technically empty on the repo and therefore do not appear.*

 ## Auxiliary outputs